MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-quarterly.md

 ---
-title: Quarterly or Ad hoc operational guide - Microsoft Defender for Identity
+title: Quarterly or ad hoc operational guide - Microsoft Defender for Identity
 description: Learn about the Microsoft Defender for Identity activities that we recommend for your team on a quarterly or ad-hoc basis. ms.date: 01/29/2024 ms.topic: how-to